California faces budget deficit of $22.5B, governor says

 Newsom stressed that California would continue robust spending in public and higher education, climate change, health care, and responding to drought and wildfire.

-“We’re keeping our promises,” the governor said.
+“We’re keeping our promises,” he said.

 Newsom’s presentation offers the first glimpse of his spending and policy priorities as he launches his second term, but it’s not the final say on how the state will dole out money.
 He’ll reassess the state’s finances in May after tax revenue has come in, and he’ll sign a final budget in June.